motiondeveloper/eKeys/README.md

 This project is licensed under the terms of the GNU GPLv3 license.
 In summary:

 > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.

+The `bezier` function is from [Gaëtan Renaudeau's cubic-bezier](https://github.com/gre/bezier-easing) project, and is licensed under the terms of the MIT License.

 [Back To Top ↑]